dohdalabs/ats-pdf-generator/DEVELOPMENT.md

 # Development Guide

 This document is for technical reviewers and developers who want to understand the codebase architecture, explore the implementation, and set up a local development environment.

-It focuses on the technical decisions, patterns, and setup rather than user-facing features.
+## Key Technical Highlights

+- **Script-First Architecture**: All operations implemented as reusable shell scripts for consistency across local and CI environments
+- **Multi-Stage Docker Builds**: Optimized production images with separate builder and runtime stages
+- **Modern Python Tooling**: Uses `uv` for fast dependency management and `ruff` for linting/formatting
+- **Comprehensive CI/CD**: Automated quality checks, security scanning, and multi-registry publishing
+- **Developer Experience Focus**: One-command setup with `mise` and comprehensive automation scripts

 ## 🏗️ Project Structure